DMV.ORG is not affiliated with any government agency

 How long is a learner's permit valid?

-To get a commercial learner's permit, you must be at least 18 years old (or 21 for operations that require a medical card) and possess a valid Class A, B, or C license.
-The permit is valid for six months, but there is a limit of two permits in two years.
-In other words, if your permit expires before you pass your CDL tests, you may only get one more permit until two years have passed.
+To get a commercial learner's permit, you must be at least 18 years old (or 21 years old for operations that require a medical card) and possess a valid Class A, B, or C license.
+The permit is valid for 6 months, but there is a limit of 2 permits in 2 years.
+In other words, if your permit expires before you pass your CDL tests, you may only get one more permit until 2 years have passed.

 If your permit is expired for more than 30 days before you apply for another one, you must take all written tests again.